developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/settings/index.md

 * There is no set limit on the length of terms and phrases that can be entered into the Personal dictionary.
 * Longer terms and phrases may be injected with an ellipsis (...) when displayed.
 * Spelling suggestions do not appear with all field types.
-* For mass deployment, the Personal dictionary must be populated using Zebra's [StageNow](/stagenow/2-2/about/) tool before being mass-deployed.
+* For mass deployment, the Personal dictionary must be populated using Zebra's [StageNow](/stagenow/2-2/about/) tool beforehand.

-To add a term to the Personal dictionary:
+#####Add a term to the Personal dictionary:

 &#49;. <b>Tap "Personal dictionary"</b> in the Text correction Preference panel:
 <img alt="" style="height:350px" src="personal_dic.png"/>
 <br>

 &#50;. <b>Tap the language</b> with which to associate the personal term(s).
-Select 'For all languages' to display Personal dictionary terms with every language pack:
+Select "For all languages" to display Personal dictionary terms with every language pack:
 <img alt="" style="height:350px" src="pref_dic.png"/>
 <br>